 You’ll see a trail heading up to the ridge in two spots – you can take either one to get to the ridge.
 I usually take the 2nd trail.

 You should now be on the ridge and can sort of see down into Parley’s Canyon.
-Across the canyon is the Emigration Canyon Ridge for Dale & Perkins Peak.
+Across the canyon is Parley’s Canyon Overlook and the Emigration Canyon Ridge for Dale & Perkins Peak.

-Have I mentioned how steep this hike is?
+Have I mentioned how steep the West Ridge to Grandeur Peak is?!

 When you hike up the North ridge, the trail eventually intersects with the South ridge trail.
 Turn left to continue up to Grandeur Peak.
 The only shade on this entire route is the last 1/2 mile.